runvnc/smartcat/README.md

 ## Breaking change

-Then this is sent to OpenAI as a completion and the response is sent to stdout or to the file(s) specified by ChatGPT.
+Then this is sent to OpenAI as a completion and the response is sent to the file(s) specified by ChatGPT.

 # Install